 Did you know that you can apply your Health Care Administration certificate credits toward your MBA?

-By completing an additional four core MBA courses and two electives, you can roll your Health Care Administration courses into a full 30-credit MBA.
+By completing the two Cornerstone courses and an additional four core MBA courses and two electives, you can roll your Health Care Administration courses into a full 36-credit MBA.
 No admissions tests are required and financial aid is available for qualified students.